galaxyproject/galaxy-docker-k8s/README.md

 ### Build an image configured for the PostgreSQL database
-To build the container so it uses an external PostgreSQL database, follow below steps.
+To build the container so it uses an external PostgreSQL database, follow the steps below.
 There are at least a few ways to go about initializing the
-database: (a) create it as part of the Galaxy container build process; (b) import an existing schema at Galaxy start; or (c) download an archive with an empty database at desired migration.
-We'll cover options (a) and (c); for option (c) download a pre-built database archive from https://s3.amazonaws.com/galaxy-helm-dev/galaxy-db.tar.gz and extract it to a directory on the host machine.
+database: (a) create it as part of the Galaxy container build process; (b) import an existing schema at Galaxy start; (c) download an archive with an empty database at desired migration; or (d) restore from a SQL script file (created by the [pg_dump](https://www.postgresql.org/docs/10/app-pgdump.html) utility).

-*If you are using a Mac, do not place the archive into the `/tmp` directory, as it is periodically cleaned by the OS, so your data will not be persisted.*

 1. It is necessary to link the Galaxy build container and the Postgres one.
 For this, we need to create a dedicated bridge network so the `docker build`